apache/incubator-weex-site/source/guide/index.md

 ![Weex Example](./images/weex-example-yo.png)

 This example renders a word "Yo" in the center of the screen.
-If you want to preview the rendered result on mobile devices, you need to install the [Weex playground app](/tools/playground.html), or integrate Weex SDK into your own app and scan your page's QR code with your playground app or your own app (with the QR scan feature to load scanned URL with Weex SDK).
+If you want to preview the rendered result on a mobile device, you need to install the [Weex playground app](/tools/playground.html), or integrate Weex SDK into your own app and scan your page's QR code with your playground app or your own app (with the QR scan feature to load scanned URL with Weex SDK).
 Thereafter, you will see the rendered result on your device.

 Within the `<template>` of the source code, you will notice the `<div>` element, which is widely used on the web, and is also the generic container in Weex.
 The `<text>` component, however, is provided by Weex and is a block-level text container.